 5) It is often a gateway drug to even worse drug problems, no matter what the proponents claim

 Update: August 2015.
-I recommend a new book about the effects of marijuana, titled Marijuana Debunked by Ed Gogek, MD.
+We recommend a new book about the effects of marijuana, titled Marijuana Debunked by Ed Gogek, MD.
 Here is the link to purchase it: